The Great Omission

 The last phrase of the Great Commission also needs more attention—as Jesus promises to be with his disciple-makers . . . always.
 What does this entail?
 Not just a gospel for heaven, but Good News for today.
 Christ modeled his methods for effective discipleship, as he poured his life into the Twelve.
 God has given us the promised Holy Spirit to inform and empower us for Kingdom-building discipleship.
 Godly outcomes always require his provision, but God graciously wants our participation as well, following the ministry model of Jesus and being empowered by the Holy Spirit.

-D. Eric Schansberg is Professor of Economics at Indiana University Southeast and the co-author (with Kurt Sauder) of Enough Horses in the Barn: Thoroughly Equipped Disciple-Makers and the Ministry of Jesus (Further Still Ministries, 2017).
+D. Eric Schansberg Professor of Economics at Indiana University (Southeast) and the co-author with Kurt Sauder of Enough Horses in the Barn: Thoroughly Equipped Disciple-Makers and the Ministry of Jesus (Further Still Ministries, 2017) and of a 21-month discipleship curriculum, Thoroughly Equipped.